-Less effective schools miss the mark and have separate silos of skills and separate problem-solving by department.
+Less effective schools miss the mark when they have separate silos of support and separate problem-solving by department.
 Siloing resources means within the school staff, specialists operate separately and with sole responsibilities for an aspect of the organization.
 An example here may be that all behavior problems are referred to the school counselor or principal who handles the situation alone – a silo.
 A highly effective trauma-informed school educates all staff to build positive relationships with all students and adults.
 Trauma-informed schools train all staff to share responsibilities for awareness, how to respond appropriately to behavioral issues, and more importantly what changes in daily practices will proactively reduce anxiety in children.
 A uniform understanding by all makes for a cohesive effort in tackling difficult issues together.

 All adults working in a school should be made aware of the high prevalence of childhood toxic stress and understand how and why developing positive relationships with students counteracts the behavior problems that accompany stress.
 The key that every adult the child encounters at school, from the bus driver, to the cafeteria monitor, the school secretary, classroom aide, principal and teachers all understand how to interact with students.

 As a consultant, I also provide a 3-hour training for support staff (especially bus drivers, monitors, and aides) entitled “Defusing the Drama: How to work with kids, so they will work with you“.
 This is part of one of my consulting services that include follow-up and mentoring for support staff on effectively addressing student behavior problems.

 In both the teacher and support staff workshops, attendees learn poor student behavior stems from a child’s lagging social/emotional skills.
 A child with underdeveloped social/emotional skills is less able to cope with problems they encounter.
 In addition, they respond with the limited skills they have, often making a situation worse.

 As a result of my workshops, all adults at school learn to watch for the Seven Indicators of Lagging Social-Emotional Skills and be prepared to resolve behavior problems.
 The Seven Indicators are: